AkshayAgarwal007/Jekyll-Mono/_drafts/jekyll-from-ios.md

 Plus it's a web app, so I need Internet access to use it.

+But it does integrate directly with GitHub, so I save posts and drafts easily.

 So while this does kinda work, it's not great, and I can see myself getting frustrated with it quite easily.

 So.
 Let's find other options.